lgreco/cdp/docs/source/LeoIrakliotis.rst

 As a consultant, I have worked with small and medium-size enterprises on technology and strategy.
 And as an expert in credential evaluations, I have conducted over 200 Direct Assessments for academic degree equivalency.

-In my free time, I am a photographer, diver, aviator, amateur radio operator, and the guardian of two dogs.
+In my free time, I am a photographer, diver, aviator, amateur radio operator, and the guardian of two dogs (Martin and Mina).